MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/quickstart.md

 # Account linking quickstart

-This Account Linking quickstart demonstrates how to bind an account to multiple devices and login mechanisms.
+This Account linking quickstart demonstrates how to bind an account to multiple devices and login mechanisms.

  A single PlayFab account can be accessed by many devices and login credentials.
 As we discuss in our tutorial [Login basics and Best Practices](../login/login-basics-best-practices.md), there are two forms of user authentication: